Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

 An important implication of the Bayesian analysis relates to the role of the syntactic isomorphism.
 The structure of the Bayesian network is such that the syntactic isomorphism is not explicitly represented.
 Furthermore, based upon the network, even if no syntactic isomorphism obtains between the modelling frameworks $\mathcal{M}$ and $\mathcal{A}$, one could sensibly talk about confirmation of $\t M$ by $\t E$, provided there exists some non-empty set of shared background assumptions.
 The key point is that in such circumstances although confirmation of $\t M$ would indeed obtain, there would be no `analogue simulation'.
-As discussed above, the role of the isomorphism is to guarantee that there will be a term within the modelling language of $\mathcal{M}$ that is counterpart to the term within $\mathcal{A}$ that refers to $\mathcal{E}$.
+As discussed above, the role of the isomorphism is to guarantee that there will be a term within the modelling language of $\mathcal{M}$ that is counterpart to the term within $\mathcal{A}$ that refers to the empirical evidence specified in variable $E$.
 Without such a term within $\mathcal{M}$ there would be no sense in which $\mathcal{S}$ is acting as a simulator for the behaviour of $\mathcal{T}$.
-For analogue simulation with confirmation to obtain we require both universality arguments and a syntactic isomorphism.
+Although the syntactic isomorphism is not explicitly represented in the network, it is implicitly stipulated within the universality argument.
+Furthermore, as noted above, the universality argument is exactly the reason we take the syntactic isomorphism to be indicative of a deeper fact about nature.
+Although it cannot be used to establish confirmation, the syntactic isomorphism is a crucial, if ultimately non-fundamental, heuristic for finding the universality argument that can.